mathjax/MathJax-docs/advanced/synchronize/hooks.rst

 :ref:`loader.ready() <loader-ready>` and :ref:`loader.failed()
 <loader-failed>` functions in the :data:`loader` block of your MathJax
 configuration.
-The first is called when the loader has loaded all the components you ahve requested and is ready to call the startup component to set up MathJax and do the initial typesetting.
+The first is called when the loader has loaded all the components you have requested and is ready to call the startup component to set up MathJax and do the initial typesetting.
 You can replace it with your own function, and can call :js:meth:`MathJax.loader.defaultReady()` to perform the usual startup.

-The :meth:`failed()` function is called if any of the components causes an error, and is passed the :data:`Error` object containing the error (with an extra :data:`package` property inidicating the name of the package that caused the error, if known).
+The :meth:`failed()` function is called if any of the components causes an error, and is passed the :data:`Error` object containing the error (with an extra :data:`package` property indicating the name of the package that caused the error, if known).
 You can use this method to obtain a full error stacktrace, for example, or to log load errors, or process them in some other way.